rvsia/react-form-renderer/README.md

 As said before, some of the component types are wrapped in this component [by default](#assign-field-provider) and if you need to use different component type, you can pass it as a prop by adding the `assignFieldProvider: true` attribute to field.

-In example bellow you can see implementation if simple input component using both predefined component type and custom one
+In an example below you can see an implementation of a simple input component using both predefined component type and a custom one.

 ```JSX
 import { componentTypes, validatorTypes } from '@data-driven-forms/react-form-renderer';